 Receive thousands of manuscripts and read them to completion.

 Get thousands of short, one page synopses and judge from those.

 If it were my job, I definitely would go with the one page synopsis, and that is what a query or cover letter is.
-I have also found, after following some agent twitter accounts, that agents/publishers feel that individuals who are unable to write a succinct, exciting cover/query letter also aren’t really able to write decent novels.
+I have also found, after following some agent twitter accounts, that agents/publishers feel that individuals who are unable to write a succinct, exciting cover/query letters, typically, aren’t able to write decent novels.
 I don’t know how true that is, but that is definitely worth thinking about when you go to write your query letter.
 This is your one chance, so don’t waste it.
-After lots of pow-wows with published authors and my own research/experiences in this topic, here are six tips in writing query letters:
+After lots of pow-wows with published authors, and my own research/experiences in this topic, here are six tips on writing query letters:

 You don’t like form letters, neither do they.

 It’s, apparently, rare to receive a cover letter that isn’t the run-of-the-mill, “Dear Editors of Really Cool Books Publishing Company, LLC;” Agents and publishers seem to have grown accustom to this and find that opening as a sure sign they are either receiving a copy-paste form letter, or the person sending it didn’t take an extra few seconds to see who the editors actually are.
 I highly recommend you do some research, and see if there are specific editors/agents/people you can reference in the letter.
 Of course, sometimes this information isn’t readily available, but if it is, make sure you take a moment to seek it out.
 It will show that you are making an effort in your cover letter, and that probably means you made the extra effort in your novel, too.
 Plus, if you’ve ever received a rejection letter, it’s pretty annoying to get a standard, copy-paste rejection.
 It probably feels the same on the agent/publisher end when they get query letters.